texstudio-org/texstudio/utilities/manual/source/editing.md

 This section describes what support txs provides for larger projects.

 Large projects usually are split into several included files.
-In order to speed up compilation, the package [subfiles](https://www.ctan.org/pkg/subfiles) offer compilation of the current document only. txs automatically loads all included files, so that it can provide proposal for user commands, labels and bibitems.
-To speed up reloading a project, txs caches all files, meaning it writes those information on the disk.
+In order to speed up compilation, the package [subfiles](https://www.ctan.org/pkg/subfiles) offers compilation of the current document only. txs automatically loads all included files, so that it can provide proposals for user commands, labels and bibitems.
+To speed up reloading a project, txs caches all files, meaning it writes this information on the disk.
 When reloading that project, all loaded but not open (hidden) sub-files are just opened from the cached information which speeds up the reloading significantly.
-Obviously this only works on restoring an previous opened project, the initial opening may take a bit longer, see [also](background.md#about-documents-separated-in-several-files).
+Obviously this only works when restoring a previously opened project; the initial opening may take a bit longer, see [also](background.md#about-documents-separated-in-several-files).

 ## Collaborative Editing (Pair programming)